NEWS

 -

-April 9, 2020We are worried for the safety of our relatives during this pandemic.
+April 8, 2020We are worried for the safety of our relatives during this pandemic.
 We fear that there will be an increase in domestic violence due to social distancing and financial stress as discussed in this article quoting our Executive Director Tami Truett Jerue.
 If you need help and it is safe and possible please reach out.
 Many local hotlines are still available.
-The StrongHearts Native helpline is also available at 1–844-762‑8483.
-Article: https://www.arctictoday.com/why-domestic-violence-in-the-arctic-could-surge-with-the-coronavirus-pandemic/
+The StrongHearts Native helpline is also available at 1–844–762‑8483.
+Article: Why domestic violence in the Arctic could surge with the coronavirus pandemic

 -